sciZer0/7/v/README.md

 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
-* with a native, decreasing-supply token
+* with native, decreasing-supply token
-* with the ideal Gini coefficient
+* with ideal Gini coefficient
-* with the ideal stablecoin
+* with ideal stablecoin
+* with ideal exchange
 * with over 10 million users
 <p>&nbsp</p>